Kirnu

 Kirnu (lit.
 'Churn') is a steel roller coaster located at the Linnanmäki amusement park in Helsinki, Finland.
 Kirnu is Intamin's first ball coaster.

 Layout

 The ride starts as riders climb the curved lift hill, followed by a quick pre-drop and immediately go into a sharp half loop, then through another half loop and finally another half loop before being slowed back down by near-vertical magnetic brakes; the coaster ends with a quarter loop before returning to the station.

 Notability

 As Intamin's first ball coaster, it changed the way Finnish roller coasters were viewed.
 The ride has since inspired new ZacSpin roller coasters.

 Incidents

 On 16 May 2007, a man injured his leg on Kirnu and its brakes were renewed.

-After the deadly incident on Inferno at Terra Mítica in Benidorm, Spain on 7 July 2014, and because the two rides have an identical layout, Linnanmäki ceased running Kirnu for several days before reopening the coaster.
+After a fatal incident on the identical Inferno at Terra Mítica in Benidorm, Spain on 7 July 2014, Linnanmäki ceased operation of Kirnu for several days before reopening the coaster.